McKrumpin/FoS-Project2/Phases/info_investigate.md

 ### Preliminary Examination

-After a referral is received, the **Office of the Prosecutor (OTP)** conducts a **preliminary examination** to assess whether a full investigation is warranted.
+After a referral is received, the **Office of the Prosecutor (OTP)** conducts a **preliminary examination** to assess whether a full investigation is warranted [see ICC OTP Policy Paper](https://www.icc-cpi.int/sites/default/files/documents/OTP-Policy_Paper_Preliminary_Examinations_2013-ENG.pdf).
 This includes three key tests:

 - **Jurisdiction Analysis**
   Determines whether the ICC has territorial or personal jurisdiction.
 The Court may proceed if: